 - On average, each person in the Netherlands rides their bike 300 times a year and cycles about 550 miles yearly.
 This is not a country for the non-seasoned rider.
 Bike traffic is significant and best for someone who knows the rules of the road.

 - Dutch people are very down-to-earth.
 There is a Dutch saying, ‘Doe maar normal, dan doe je al gek genoeg,’ which means ‘Just act normal, that’s already crazy enough.’

 - To get your server’s attention, raise your hand, and make eye contact.

 - Table manners are Continental – the fork is held in the left hand and the knife in the right while eating.
 Use a knife and fork to eat all food, including sandwiches and pizza.

 - A popular Dutch snack is raw herrings topped with onions.

-- A Dutch traditional breakfast has chocolate but not hot chocolate sprinkles on toast!
+- A traditional Dutch breakfast has chocolate but not hot chocolate sprinkles on toast!
 YUM!

 - Cannabis can’t be sold to foreigners anymore as of January 2021.
-Recent laws to control the partying that has become problematic in Amsterdam reflect the locals taking back their city.
+Recent laws to control the partying that has become problematic in Amsterdam reflect the locals are taking back their city.
 This is an example of the importance of sustainable tourism efforts.

 - It seems everyone speaks excellent English because they do.
 More so than any other EU nation.
 Learn the basics to show respect.